United States occupation of Nicaragua: 1927 occupation

 Civil war erupted between the conservative and liberal factions on May 2, 1926, with liberals capturing Bluefields, and José María Moncada Tapia capturing Puerto Cabezas in August.
+On May 7, 1926, a U.S. Navy landing force, consisting of 213 officers and men, was landed from the USS Cleveland (C-19) at Bluefields to protect Americans and U.S. interests.
 Juan Bautista Sacasa declared himself Constitutional President of Nicaragua from Puerto Cabezas on December 1, 1926.
 Following Emiliano Chamorro Vargas' resignation, the Nicaraguan Congress selected Adolfo Diaz as designado, who then requested intervention from President Calvin Coolidge.
-On January 24, 1927, the first elements of US forces arrived, with 400 marines.
+On January 24, 1927, the first elements of U.S. forces arrived, with 400 Marines.

-Government forces were defeated on February 6 at Chinandega, followed by another defeat at Muy Muy, prompting US Marine landings at Corinto and the occupation of La Loma Fort in Managua.
+Government forces were defeated on February 6 at Chinandega, followed by another defeat at Muy Muy, prompting U.S. Marine landings at Corinto and the occupation of La Loma Fort in Managua.
 Ross E. Rowell's Observation Squadron arrived on February 26, which included DeHavilland DH-4s.
-By March, the US had 2,000 troops in Nicaragua under the command of General Logan Feland.
+By March, the U.S. had 2,000 troops in Nicaragua under the command of General Logan Feland.
 In May, Henry Stimson brokered a peace deal which included disarmament and promised elections in 1928.
 However, the Liberal commander Augusto César Sandino, and 200 of his men refused to give up the revolution.

 On June 30, Sandino seized the San Albino gold mine, denounced the Conservative government, and attracted recruits to continue operations.
 The next month saw the Battle of Ocotal.
-Despite additional conflict with Sandino's rebels, US supervised elections were held on November 4, 1928, with Moncada the winner.
+Despite additional conflict with Sandino's rebels, U.S.-supervised elections were held on November 4, 1928, with Moncada the winner.
 Manuel Giron was captured and executed in February 1929, and Sandino took a year's leave in Mexico.
-By 1930, Sandino's guerilla forces numbered more than 5,000 men.
+By 1930, Sandino's guerrilla forces numbered more than 5,000 men.

-The only American journalist who interviewed Sandino during this occupation was Carleton Beals of The Nation.

-Calvin Coolidge sent U.S. marines to Nicaragua.

-The Hoover administration started a US pullout such that by February 1932, only 745 men remained.
+Calvin Coolidge sent U.S. Marines to Nicaragua, who were withdrawn shortly after Stimson announced their immediate withdrawal on the 14th of February 1931.
+The Hoover administration started a U.S. pullout such that by February 1932, only 745 men remained.
 Juan Sacasa was elected president in the November 6, 1932, election.

-The Battle of El Sauce was the last major engagement of the US intervention.
+The Battle of El Sauce was the last major engagement of the U.S. intervention.
+In accordance with the Good Neighbor policy, the last U.S. Marines left Nicaragua in January 1933, after Juan Bautista Sacasa's inauguration as the country's president.